Goke, Body Snatcher from Hell: Release

 Goké, Body Snatcher from Hell was released in Japan on 14 August 1968.
 It was released by Pacemaker Films in the United States in 1977.
 When released to U.S. television and home video, the film was re-titled Body Snatcher From Hell.

 It was released on DVD by the Criterion Collection in a box set on November 20, 2012.
 Other films in the box set included The X from Outer Space, The Living Skeleton, and Genocide.

-Reception
+Reception and legacy

-An article on Turner Classic Movies written in 2006 calls Goké, Body Snatcher from Hell a "masterpiece" of 1960s sci-fi that has won a cult following.
+An article on Turner Classic Movies written in 2006 calls Goké, Body Snatcher from Hell a "masterpiece" of 1960s sci-fi, noting: "Dark and intense (like cinematic espresso), Goke had no obvious place in the scheme of marketing Japanese SF to the West.
+Too far off the Godzilla reservation, it was simply ignored for years."

 In a contemporary review, the Monthly Film Bulletin reviewed an 83-minute English-dubbed version of the film.
 The review described the film as an "Uninspired mélange of flying saucers and vampirism" that was "woodenly directed and bogged down by long stretches of melodramatic dissension among the characters which acts as an uneasy springboard for much preaching and moralizing about why mankind deserves to be taken over by invaders from another world."

+Goké, Body Snatcher from Hell has gained a cult following and influenced numerous works.
+Most notably, Quentin Tarantino, an outspoken admirer, paid homage to it in Kill Bill: Volume 1 (2003) by including an almost identical shot of a plane flying against a vivid, eerie red sky, which he filmed at a Japanese studio.
+It also inspired John Carpenter's The Thing (1982).

+Japanese filmmaker Masaharu Take has described the movie as a source of profound childhood trauma, explaining that it left a deep and lasting impression on him as a young viewer.
+He has since expressed interest in remaking it.